SmokeJaguarr/timeline/README.md

 ## External Resources used

 -   For timeline was used "mylastof" Simple Vertical timeline snipper - https://bootsnipp.com/snippets/xrKXW
--   For my posts table with nice show/edit/delete icons was used "cristina" Bootstrap4 Table with Buttons - https://codepen.io/cristinaconacel/pen/dgxqxj
+-   For myposts table with nice show/edit/delete icons was used "cristina" Bootstrap4 Table with Buttons - https://codepen.io/cristinaconacel/pen/dgxqxj

 ## ManyToMany relationship